10 Crypto Mistakes to Avoid

 Crypto markets move in cycles: periods of rapid growth followed by significant corrections, followed by consolidation, followed by growth again.
 This pattern has repeated across multiple cycles since Bitcoin's creation in 2009.
 And yet, each time a downturn arrives, a wave of new investors panic sells at the worst possible moment, locking in losses that would have recovered had they held through the cycle.

-This is a behavioural mistake driven by a cognitive bias known as loss aversion: the pain of losing money feels roughly twice as intense as the pleasure of gaining the same amount.
+This is a behavioral mistake driven by a cognitive bias known as loss aversion: the pain of losing money feels roughly twice as intense as the pleasure of gaining the same amount.
 In a market that can drop 30% in a week, loss aversion triggers an overwhelming urge to sell.
 The investors who performed best during the 2022 bear market, when Bitcoin fell from $69,000 to below $16,000, were those who had an investment thesis defined before the downturn and stuck to it.
-Many of them were dollar-cost averaging throughout the decline, which positioned them for significant gains when the market recovered in 2023 and 2024.

 Mistake 8: Having No Exit Strategy

 An exit strategy does not mean trying to sell at the exact top.
 It means defining your rules before emotions take over.
 This could include taking partial profits at predetermined price levels, converting a portion of gains into stablecoins during periods of extreme market euphoria, or setting a maximum percentage of your portfolio that any single asset can represent.
-The key insight is that taking a 60% gain is not a failure just because the price later went up another 40%.
-In a maturing market with institutional players, consistent realised gains of 20 to 60% compound into significant wealth over time.
+In a maturing market with institutional players, consistent realized gains of 20 to 60% compound into significant wealth over time.
 Chasing the peak often compounds into significant losses instead.

 Mistake 9: Ignoring Tax and Regulatory Obligations

 Tax compliance is one of the most overlooked aspects of crypto participation.
 In most jurisdictions, cryptocurrency transactions are taxable events.
 This includes not just selling crypto for traditional currency, but also trading one cryptocurrency for another, using crypto to purchase goods or services, and receiving crypto as income.
-Many new participants do not realise this until they face an unexpected tax liability, or worse, a penalty for unreported transactions.
+Many new participants do not realize this until they face an unexpected tax liability.

 The regulatory landscape has also evolved significantly.
 The approval of spot Bitcoin ETFs in January 2024 brought crypto firmly into the regulated financial system.
-In the United States, the GENIUS Act established a comprehensive legal framework for stablecoins.
-Globally, governments are implementing frameworks for reporting, compliance, and consumer protection.
+In the United States, the GENIUS Act, signed in July 2025, established a comprehensive legal framework for stablecoins.
+The EU's MiCA regulation is now active.
 Ignoring these developments is not just a financial risk.
 It is a legal one.
-The practical step is straightforward: keep detailed records of every transaction from day one, including dates, amounts, prices, and the purpose of each transaction.
-Specialised crypto tax software can automate much of this process, and consulting a tax professional familiar with digital assets is a worthwhile investment.
+The practical step is straightforward: keep detailed records of every transaction from day one.

 Mistake 10: Treating Crypto as a Get-Rich-Quick Scheme